nimwunnan/conceptuallabor.com/utility/full-canonical-sequential-footnotes.md

 [^fn53]: Here is an example of a professional application of CLA.
 User experience designers could model computer users’ labor that, superficially, appear to be an end-user interacting with a finished product.
 The more the model resembles models of software development, where a user must “play computer” to achieve a straightforward goal, the less the helpful the interface is.
 This position is encapsulated in the design term The Principle of Least Astonishment.
 “Principle of Least Astonishment.”
 In *Wikipedia*, March 13, 2021. https://en.wikipedia.org/w/index.php?title=Principle\_of\_least\_astonishment&oldid=1011856538.

+[^fn03]: Chachra, Debbie.
+2015.
+“Why I Am Not a Maker.”
+The Atlantic.
+January 23, 2015. https://www.theatlantic.com/technology/archive/2015/01/why-i-am-not-a-maker/384767/.

 [^fn54]: Cole, David.
 “The Chinese Room Argument.”
 In *The Stanford Encyclopedia of Philosophy*, edited by Edward N. Zalta, Winter 2020.
 Metaphysics Research Lab, Stanford University, 2020. https://plato.stanford.edu/archives/win2020/entries/chinese-room/.

 [^fn55]: And, in fact, the COVID-19 pandemic has forced educators, parents, and students to re-consider the essential components of their model of education, and whether it can be achieved remotely, though a narrow interface.

-[^fn56]: Victor’s project, Dynamicland, is a space in Oakland, California where a system
+[^fn56]: VVictor’s recent project, Dynamicland, was a space in Oakland, California where California where visitors can program computers with pen and paper within a system of cameras and projectors that run their programs in real time.

-[^fn57]: Chachra, Debbie.
-2015.
-“Why I Am Not a Maker.”
-The Atlantic.
-January 23, 2015. https://www.theatlantic.com/technology/archive/2015/01/why-i-am-not-a-maker/384767/.
+[^fn57]: Chachra, “Why I Am Not a Maker.”

 # part 4